 The Occupational Therapy department places a strong emphasis on supervision and professional development, with a comprehensive supervision process in place for all staff.

-A number of different committees exist to ensure the successful functioning of the Occupational Therapy department including the Quality and Research, Profile and Culture and Education and Training committees.
+A number of different committees exist to ensure the successful functioning of the Occupational Therapy department.
+These include, Improvement (Quality and Research), Culture (Profile and Culture), Capability (Education and Training) and Standards and Safety committees.

-Grade One staff, and particularly new graduates, are expected to attend the New Graduate Forums, which are co-ordinated by the Allied Health Professional Development Committee and run throughout the year.
+Grade One staff, and particularly new graduates, are encouraged to attend the New Graduate Forums, which are co-ordinated by the Allied Health Professional Development Committee and run throughout the year.